Reading time 6 min

 Summary and key takeaways

 The hybrid model is the future way of working for leading companies.
 Virtual-first is a fantastic option for ensuring parity and engagement for distributed teams, but isn’t realistic for companies where some roles (lab work, services, media production) require physical space and colocation.
-But getting Hybrid “right” will take experimentation and rethinking processes.
+But getting Hybrid “right” for you will take experimentation and rethinking processes.

 Three top takeaways: